Carrying on a tradition of educational excellence that dates back over 100 years, Biola University now encompasses the following schools:

 - Coming from the east via San Bernardino Freeway (10) turn south on the Orange Freeway (57) to Imperial Highway and travel west on Imperial Highway (approximately nine miles) to Biola Avenue, then turn left on Biola Avenue.

 The campus consists of 95 acres with more than 1 million square feet of building space in 40 major buildings.
 Just under half of the space is dedicated to 10 student residence complexes, housing 2,500 students in a fine variety of living quarters.
 The city of La Mirada has been home to Biola since 1959, and the campus has developed in several waves of construction.
-The most recent surge of buildings has covered the past 10 years, starting with the opening of a new library designed to provide the technology of a 21st century university — combining the best of books and computers in a variety of beautiful and functional research spaces.
+The library, which opened in 2001, was designed to provide the technology of a 21st century university — combining the best of books and computers in a variety of beautiful and functional research spaces.
 The building that formerly served as a library was remodeled to provide upgraded space for Rosemead School of Psychology.
 Major residence halls were added in 2003 and 2006, and the central dining hall was expanded and completely remodeled in 2005.
 Two entirely new classroom and faculty office buildings were added.
 First, in 2007, was a new building for the Crowell School of Business, featuring 12 classrooms with both wireless and hard-wired computer networking.
 Six of the classrooms offer tiered seating designed to support graduate and upper-division courses.
 The building also houses the faculty and administrative offices of the Crowell School of Business.
-The newest classroom building, completed in Fall 2011, houses a portion of the Talbot School of Theology and includes eight classrooms, 29 faculty offices, a prayer chapel and an outdoor sunken plaza.
-Additional instructional space has also been added recently for Biola's Cinema and Media Arts program, Journalism program, and programs in Kinesiology, Health and Physical Education.
+In Fall 2011, Talbot East was built, which houses a portion of the Talbot School of Theology, and it includes eight classrooms, 29 faculty offices, a prayer chapel and an outdoor sunken plaza.
+The newest classroom building, completed in Fall 2017, houses the School of Science, Technology and Health.
+The Alton and Lydia Lim Center represents the beginning of an exciting new era for science education at Biola.
+The 91,200 square-foot center features 27 laboratories, six classrooms, a human anatomy suite and a dedicated SEM (scanning and electron microscope) lab and TEM (transmission electron microscope) lab, and state-of-the-art technology.

-To help meet the growth of the past 10 years, a five story, 780-car parking structure was opened in 2011, and Biola has also purchased several nearby buildings outside of the main campus and has leased a former elementary school building less than a mile south of campus.
+To help meet the growth of the past 10 years, a five story, 780-car parking structure was opened in 2011, and Biola has also purchased several nearby buildings outside of the main campus.
 The Biola Professional Building is located less than half a mile from the northern edge of the main campus.
 To the southwest of the campus, less than a mile away, are nine apartment complexes owned and operated by Biola.
 These include a mixture of undergraduate, graduate and married-student housing.

 Biola offers courses for many programs at various extension sites including: